tetsuo13/MediaWiki-to-DokuWiki-Importer/README.md

 Requirements
 ------------

-* Physical access to the MediaWiki and DokuWiki install on server.
+* Physical access to the MediaWiki and DokuWiki installation on server.
 * Read access to MediaWiki's LocalSettings.php script.
 * PHP 5.1.0 or greater.
 * PDO extension with MySQL/PostgreSQL binding -- whatever DB type MediaWiki is using.

 Usage
 -----

+Can be run either through a web server or from the command line, if you have SSH access to the server.
+For large MediaWiki installations the command line is preferred as the web server may terminate the process due to maximum execution time limits, if safe mode is enabled and cannot be disabled.

-Copy everything in the src directory into the base DokuWiki directory.
-Execute mediawiki2dokuwiki.php from either the command line or from a web browser.
+Copy the ``src`` directory either in a temporary location if you will be using the command line or in a web accessible location otherwise.

-If using the command line, execute mediawiki2dokuwiki.php along with the path to LocalSettings.php, either as an absolute or relative path.

-    $ ./mediawiki2dokuwiki.php <path to LocalSettings.php>

-Otherwise if using a web browser, call mediawiki2dokuwiki.php with the argument "settings_file" set to the path to LocalSettings.php.

-    /mediawiki2dokuwiki.php?settings_file=<path to LocalSettings.php>
+Copy ``settings.php.dist`` to ``settings.php`` and edit the contents to provide the path to the source MediaWiki and target DokuWiki installations.

+Whether you will be using the command line or a web server, the target file to be called is the same.
+If using the command line:

+    $ php index.php

+If using a web server:

+    /index.php